TronFortyTwo/Tux-in-Space/type.typ

 NAME: Lava planet
 DESCRIPTION: A lava planet is a type of terrestrial planet whit the surface completely covered whit lava
 PARENT: Terrestrial planet

+NAME: Leviatan
+DESCRIPTION: Enormous dragon of the space, the information about him are few.
+Seem that his diet is composed by the helium of the gas giant planets
+PARENT: Space Monster

 NAME: Magnetar
 DESCRIPTION: A magnetar is a Neutron star whit a very strong magnetic field